-Students must actively check the course Blackboard site and their University email for communications from the instructor, class discussions, and/or access to course materials at least once outside of class time per week.
-In addition, students must login for all scheduled online synchronous meetings.
+Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least once per week.
+In addition, students must log-in for all scheduled online synchronous meetings.

+• Participation:

+Students are expected to actively engage in all course activities throughout the semester, which includes viewing all course materials, completing course activities and assignments, and participating in course discussions and group interactions.

+• Technical Competence:

-- Participation: - Students are expected to actively engage in all course activities throughout the semester, which includes viewing all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
-Students who are struggling with technical components of the course are expected to seek assistance from the instructor and/or College or University technical services. - Technical Issues: - Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
-Late work will not be accepted based on individual technical issues. - Workload: - Please be aware that this course is not self-paced.
+Students are expected to demonstrate competence in the use of all course technology.
+Students who are struggling with technical components of the course are expected to seek assistance from the instructor and/or College or University technical services.

+• Technical Issues:

+Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
+Late work will not be accepted based on individual technical issues.

+• Workload:

+Please be aware that this course is not self-paced.
 Students are expected to meet specific deadlines and due dates listed in the Class Schedule section of this syllabus.
-It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due. - Instructor Support:
+It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due.

+• Instructor Support: